 Hence, there was no apparent rise in blood sugar levels whatsoever, so there was no high blood sugar that could prevent the process of ketosis.

-However, smoking does cause insulin resistance.
+However, smoking (Nicotine) does cause insulin resistance.
 Smoking affects your cells’ ability to use insulin optimally.
 There have been studies that have shown that diabetic patients who also smoke need higher doses of insulin to regulate their blood sugar levels effectively.
 In the long term, this will result in high blood sugar, leading to heart disease and damage to the kidneys, nerves, and eyes.

 However, while cigarettes affect how the human body uses insulin, they don’t cause the release of insulin when you smoke.
 Again, if the cigarette you smoke contains sugar, it is a different matter altogether.